 We also showed how you can load files using a private protocol.
 This can be used to show any website, or to limit the shown HTML files shown to the files you choose.

-However, the same can be done (can more or less) by starting the browser e.g. in kiosk mode\ as a separate process: the possibilities are limited to what the browser offers you.
+However, the same can be done (can more or mode\ as a separate process: the possibilities are limited to what the browser offers you.

 It becomes really interesting when you start adding possibilities to the embedded browser, that allows to interact with the user environment.
-It is possible to add file management, tray icon management, menu management, or virtually anything you want to add to the Browser environment: You can create Javascript objects with methods, and make these available to the HTML and lavascript running in the browser windows.
+It is possible to add file management, tray icon management, menu management, or virtually anything you want to add to the Browser environment: You can create Javascript objects with methods, and make these available to the HTML and Javascript running in the browser windows.